Sol3iman/demo/README.md

 # demo
-testing whether my ssh connection from mac works
+testing whether my ssh connection from mac works.
+I am now making edits on my mac to this file.